tgelu/wedding-season/_posts/2018-11-01-rustic-chic-barn-wedding.md

 ---
-title: "Rustic-Chic barn wedding"
+title: "Rustic-Chic Barn Wedding"
-excerpt: ""
+excerpt: "It's a family affair through and through, and sweet and romantic as anything can be."

 image_url: /img/blog/rustic-chic-barn-wedding.jpg
 image_description: "bride and groom holding each other"